Evaluations

 We can use these to illustrate how Evaluations work.

-Here you see the default SAT Scaled Score bands and their associated Evaluations.
+Here's an example of some SAT Scaled Score bands and their associated Evaluations.
 Without the evaluations, the bands are just numbers; Insight doesn't know their meaning.

 But knowing that a score of 102, for example, equates to that pupil being at the Expected attainment, for that point in time, opens the door to the wealth of reporting options Insight includes.
 Reports and filters are able to display pupils at Expected or above, for example.